redhat-developer-tooling/developer-platform-install/README.md

 Debugging GUI without running actual installation
 -------------------------------------------------

-If you developing UI and not really needed to install anything and be able to go though all the steps quickly use `--skip-install` option when running installer with npm.
+If you are developing UI and do not really needed to install anything, you can go though all the steps quickly using `--skip-install` option when running installer with npm.

 ``` shell
 npm start -- --skip-install